tim-minter/Practical-Machine-Learning/README.md

 # A Practical Machine Learning Workshop.
-Part 1.
+Building a scalable model available via secured API on public cloud.
 ### You have data streaming in from sensors.
 You want to train a model on that data and apply it to the data in real time, in the real world.

 ## Introduction